 I decided to take my fail of a meal plan and look at what I learned.
 Just like when I decided to give up my first blog.
 I didn’t really fail.
 I learned and applied that experience to where I am today.

-The truth is First Times are frustrating, scary, and stressful.
+The truth is First Times is frustrating, scary, and stressful.
 To name a few.

 Because we are learning.
 It’s new.
 And many of us need improvement when we try something the first time.